 Losing one of your senses will completely change your life.
 It can be overwhelming and debilitating to your health.
 If the conditions of your job caused you to lose your vision or hearing, you have the right to workers’ compensation benefits.

 To ensure you receive the proper compensation you deserve for your lasting injuries, you should always discuss your legal rights and choices with a Los Angeles vision and hearing loss attorney.
 The lawyers and JML law know how to handle complex cases involving work-related disabilities and are here for you.

-More than 50% of jobs today require some kind of computer work.
+More than 50% of jobs today require some computer work.
 This trend is looking to increase to 77%.
 This means that most jobs will have to incorporate technology in some way.
-So, not only are we to be consumed by the blue light of our phones but we are also subjected to this harsh light at our job.
+So, not only will we be consumed by the blue light of our phones, but we will also subjected to this harsh light at our job.

-People who sit in front of computer screens for too long can suffer from vision issues.
-Blue screens, harsh lighting, or too bright of lights can be very harmful to your vision.
+People sitting in front of computer screens for too long can have vision issues.
+Blue screens, harsh lighting, or too bright lights can harm your vision.
 It can decrease your ability to see and can decline your vision.
-This, in turn, can affect your work productivity as well as change your entire look.
+This, in turn, can affect your work productivity and change your entire look.

 Other vision issues can be related to exposure to chemicals or debris.
-If you are working in construction or mining then you know all too well about what it is like to work in a cloud of dust.
-These small particles can get into your eye and cause real injury which can lead to losing eyesight.
+If you are working in construction or mining, you know all too well what it is like to work in a cloud of dust.
+These tiny particles can get into your eye and cause injury, leading to loss of eyesight.